kmkennedy24/GRAD521_DMPKennedy_2022/index.md

 - Graduate student will perform analysis using their personal GitHub.

-# Sharing and Preservation
+# 5. Access, Sharing, and Preservation

 There are no requirements for data management, release, or preservation for this project.
 Any products of this research including GIS layers, mathematical models used for analysis, written reports, and other datasets will be available only upon request of the PI and through ODFW.
+After this release, all maintenance responsibilities will fall on the PI.
 Copies of the mathematical models and other analysis will be stored in the graduate student's personal GitHub and files will remain in the Box drive for at least 3 years after the graduate student is no longer on the project.
 These files can be made available upon request.